zuhlke/ah-poc-test-harness/README.md

 # ah-poc-test-harness

+Contains different ways of exercising the PoC PAPI and measuring the outputs of it.

+## Jmeter

+To run the jmeter test run `./jmeter.sh`.

+Results are generated to `jmeter_results.csv` and a web report is created as `webreport/`.

+## Python script

-Exercises the ah-poc-papi to make the following measurements.
+This exercises the ah-poc-papi to make the following measurements.

 - Average latency over N requests

 - Throughput over T seconds

-## Usage
+### Usage

 Usage: `python3 main.py <option>`

 - Use the option `[-n <N>]` to measure average latency over N requests
 - Use the option `[-t <T>]` to measure average throughput over T seconds

-## Examples of usage
+### Examples of usage

 #### Measure average latency over 10 requests